You’ll hear it from visitors and residents alike these days: “This is in Buffalo?”

 An oasis-like entrance welcomes you.
 The wall fountains at the entrance remind you that there’s a cool-down to come while serving as an inspiration for a vacation-like mentality.
 Walk through the doors, and now you know exactly how the Curtiss operates: every detail is accounted for.
 You’ll see elements of old-meets-new with each piece of Christopher Guy furniture, a 1920s-inspired tile mosaic, intricate crown moldings, an ornate chandelier overhead, and a smiling face at the desk ready to help tie it all together.

 The Curtiss’ Chez Ami, modeled after the original Buffalo restaurant from the 1930s, features a carousel bar, rotating one full turn every 45 minutes.
-This is sure to become a destination for everything to a lunch meeting with a coworker to a happy hour with friends.
+This is a swanky destination for everything to a lunch meeting with a coworker to a happy hour with friends.
 It perfectly compliments the experience just feet away, where dim lighting and curated bronze silverware set the scene for an exquisite meal made only more perfect by a special occasion.
 And if you want another option, covered patio seating extends nearly right to the street.

 There truly is a place, and a setting, for everyone.